 - Dividend Distribution Tax – DDT is a tax payable by domestic companies on the dividend that they pay out, since that dividend is tax free in the hands of the shareholder.
 On the other hand, if a shareholder receives dividend from a foreign company, he or she is liable to pay tax on it.
 The current DDT rates are 15% on dividend amount, plus surcharge and cess.

-AMA’s tax practice is a long-established one with specialists across all regulations and experience with tax assessment, scrutiny and dispute cases.
-We assist our clients with the following services:
+AMA’s tax practice is a long-established one with specialists across all regulations and experience with Income tax preparation, assessment, scrutiny and dispute cases.
+Our tax consulting practice assists our clients with the following services:

 - Tax planning and optimisation strategy for Indian and overseas companies

 - Tax planning and optimisation for proposed transactions such as mergers and acquisitions (see Transaction advisory services for more details)